-Little Lime Hydrangea is a compact cultivar that typically grows into an upright rounded mound 3-5' tall and wide.
-It is the product of an open pollination in a planned breeding program that took place in Grand Haven, Michigan, in August of 2005 between Hydrangea paniculata 'Limelight Variegated' (female parent) and an unknown selection of Hydrangea paniculata (male parent).
-Little Lime Hydrangea is particularly noted for its large mophead type inflorescences (panicles to 5" tall by 4" wide), with sterile flowers emerging soft light green, and maturing to pink and burgundy in fall.
+Little Lime Hydrangea is a compact cultivar that typically grows into an upright rounded mound 3-5 feet tall and wide.
+It is the product of open pollination in a planned breeding program that took place in Grand Haven, Michigan, in August of 2005 between Hydrangea paniculata 'Limelight Variegated' (female parent) and an unknown selection of Hydrangea paniculata (male parent).
+Little Lime Hydrangea is particularly noted for its large mophead type inflorescences (panicles to 5 inches tall by 4inches wide), with sterile flowers emerging soft light green, and maturing to pink and burgundy in fall.

-Additional features of interest include compact, upright-mounded shape, free branching habit and strong stems which hold the panicles upright with no drooping.
+Additional features of interest include compact, upright-mounded shape, free branching habit, and strong stems which hold the panicles upright with no drooping.
 Flowers typically bloom from July through September.
-Ovate, serrulate, dark green leaves (to 2 1/2" long) are attractive during the growing season, but produce generally undistinguished fall color.
-Flower panicles may be cut for fresh arrangements or for drying, or may be left on the plant where they often persist into winter.
+Ovate, serrulate, dark green leaves (to 2 1/2 inches long) are attractive during the growing season but produce generally undistinguished fall color.
+Flower panicles may be cut for fresh arrangements or for drying or may be left on the plant where they often persist into winter.

 |Flower Color:||Greenish white flowers in summer turning light pink to burgundy in fall|